Sickness and Return to School

-If your student has had an elevated temperature (100.0) or higher, diarrhea, or vomiting, they must be free of these conditions (without fever reducing medications) for 72 hours before returning to school.
+If your student has had an elevated temperature (100.0) or higher, diarrhea, or vomiting, they must be free of these conditions without medication for 24 hours before returning to school.

-If a child is found to have head lice, he/she will be unable to return to school until they have been treated.
-Upon return to school the student must be reexamined and cleared by school personnel.
+If a child is found to have head lice he/she will be unable to return to school until they have been treated.
+Upon returning to school the student must be reexamined and cleared by school personnel.
 Students and siblings of students will be rechecked in 7-10 calendar days.

 The following guidelines will be followed when administering medication to your child: